 State and federal laws require that all students whose primary language is other than English be assessed for English language proficiency.
 The English Language Proficiency Assessments for California (ELPAC) is California's designated test of English language proficiency.
-It is administered each year as an initial assessment (IA) to newly enrolled students whose primary language is not English, as indicated on a home language survey, and as a summative assessment (SA) to students who have been identified previously as English learners.
+It is administered each year as an initial assessment (IA) to newly enrolled students whose primary language is not English, as indicated on a home language survey, and as an annual assessment (AA) to students who have been identified previously as English learners.

-State law [Education Code §§ 313, 60810] and federal law (Title III of the Elementary and Secondary Education Act (ESEA)) require that schools administer a state test of English language proficiency to: (1) newly enrolled students whose primary language is not English as an IA, and (2) students who are English learners as a SA.
+State law [Education Code §§ 313, 60810] and federal law (Title III of the Elementary and Secondary Education Act (ESEA)) require that schools administer a state test of English language proficiency to: (1) newly enrolled students whose primary language is not English as an IA, and (2) students who are English learners as an AA.
 For California's public school students, this test is the ELPAC.
 The ELPAC has three purposes:

-- 1. To identify students who are English Learners (EL) - 2.
-To determine the level of English language proficiency of EL students - 3.
-To assess the progress of EL students in acquiring the skills of listening, speaking, reading, and writing in English be assessed for English-language proficiency using the state-designated instrument English Language Proficiency Assessments for California (ELPAC).
+- 1. To identify students who are limited English proficient (LEP) - 2.
+To determine the level of English language proficiency of LEP students - 3.
+To assess the progress of LEP students in acquiring the skills of listening, speaking, reading, and writing in English be assessed for English-language proficiency using the state-designated instrument English Language Proficiency Assessments for California (ELPAC).
 [5 CCR 11511]